MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 **Browse through the shop**

-- The navbar clearly marked out the shop section, and the choice of browse it by category.
+- The navbar clearly marks out the shop section, and the choice to browse it by category.

 **Add items to my shopping bag before registering**

-- The user can add items to the shopping bag without register.
+- The user can add items to the shopping bag without registering.

-**Search classes products by name**
+**Search classes and products by name**

-- The searchbar provides the user search certain products by name from the shop.
+- The searchbar allows the user to search products by name from the shop.

-- Unfortunately the user can't search a class by it name yet, but this functionality can be developed in the future.
+- Unfortunately the user can't search a class by name yet, but this functionality can be developed in the future.

 **Choose clothes and belts size**

-- The user can choose clothes and belt by various sizes and colors.
+- The user can choose clothes and belts by various sizes and colors.

-**Contact the dojo for more informations**
+**Contact the dojo for more information**

 - This need has been satisfied by providing a contact form to the user, and the data will be sent to the admin page, so that the site owner can contact the user to provide further information.